itamames/Assignment5/README.md

 Alternatively,

 You can use the main method found in Path.java.
-In fact, the test cases are dervied from that main method.
+The test cases are derived from that main method.